gobyway/Minus/README.md

 # Minus
-A Chrome extension remove unwanted DOM of the website.
+A Chrome extension remove unwanted DOM from the website.
 ## ***1*** I'm A Developer...
 #### *1.1* What can I do with Minus?
 #### *1.2* Which browsers can use Minus?